hotdaamn/asuswrt-merlin-wiki/HOWTO-Compile-From-Source.md

 ![Select Iso]
 (http://members.home.nl/frits.pruymboom/Howto%20Compile%20From%20Source/installer%20disc%20iso.png)

-* When installing Ubuntu it asks for a username its the best if you just name it ''router'' without the quotes because then you can just copy and paste from this guide no need to make everything complicated.
+* When installing Ubuntu it asks for a username it's best if you just name it ''router'' without the quotes because then you can just copy and paste from this guide no need to make everything complicated.

 ![Name](http://members.home.nl/frits.pruymboom/Howto%20Compile%20From%20Source/important%20name.png)